kabugi-marvin/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit : This script displays the contents of the current directory

 3-listfiles : This script displays current directory in long format

+4-listmorefiles : Script displays all files including the hidden in long format